glener10/authentication/README.md

 🏗 **Use Cases**

+- send_password_recovery_code: Saves a code and an expiration time (5 minutes) in the database and sends an email with the code
 - verify_email: Verifies that the code is correct and not expired and updates the email as verified
 - send_email_verification_code: Saves a code and an expiration time (5 minutes) in the database and sends an email with the code
 - admin elevation: you can promote anothers users to admin, delete users, inative user, find user information, list all users, list all logs, list all logs of a user